LinusBorg/vue-simple-portal/package/README.md

 2. Append a `<div>` with that id to the `<body>` (once)
 3. Append any `<portal>`'s slot content as a small, transparent component to that `<div>`

-Which means the content is not an almost direct decendant of `<body>`, and can safely and reliably be positioned absolutely etc.
+Which means the content is now an almost direct decendant of `<body>`, and can safely and reliably be positioned absolutely etc.

 So it's even easier than in the Usage Example from above: